justincbagley/MissingDataFX/README.md

 - **Provide graphical summaries of data/missing data proportions for different data blocks (though it's difficult to carry names of blocks/partitions into R).**
 - **Provide graphical output showing linear relationships between posterior support and data characteristics, at the level of blocks/partitions rather than individual nodes.**
 - Modify to accomodate and extract parameters from annotated maximum-likelihood trees from programs like RAxML (check extent and format of branch/node labels on ML trees from different programs).
+- Add screenshots/files of example R analyses or code
-- Add screenshots of R analyses, as well as example text and graphical output produced by the software.
+- Add screenshots/files of example text and graphical output produced by R, as directed by the scripts.

 **Recently finished/fixed:**

+- Fix bug where bivariate relationships of posterior nodal support with other variables were not being plotted. **DONE!** :white_check_mark:
 - Fix bug giving "No such file or directory" errors on ```sed``` and ```rm``` calls for '\*\_taxonLabels.txt' files under STEP \#3, which causes final data files and R script graphics NOT to be generated! **DONE!** :white_check_mark:
 - Solve two input file problem--accomodate MrBayes trees, in addition to BEAST MCC trees. **DONE!** :white_check_mark:
 - Allow MrBayes tree files with '.con.tre' or '.tree' extensions (previously automatically converted .con.tre to .tree). **DONE!** :white_check_mark: